 Thickness measurements must be performed with both contacts as well as non-contact sensors.
 Non-contact sensor measurement techniques have an advantage due to their accuracy and measuring speeds.

 You will also find there is a distinction between one-sided and two-sided thickness measurements.
 Two-sided thickness measurements are conducted with a minimum of a pair of sensors installed together on a single axis and measure the target synchronously.
 The difference between the measurement result produces the thickness of the object being measured.
 One-sided thickness measurements should only be performed with non-contact sensors.

 A LVDT sensor can measure movements as small as a few millionths of an inch up to several inches.
 They are also capable of measuring positions up to ±30 inches (±0.762 meters).

-If you are wondering about what measurement LVDT uses, there are several usage cases.
+If you are wondering about LVDT applications in real life, and what measurement LVDT uses, there are several usage cases.
 Thickness measurements are predominantly used in process control and quality assurance.
 For over 60 years, the LVDT linear position sensor has evolved from its initial use as a laboratory tool.
 Today it is the preferred technology for reliable LVDT measurements in military, aerospace, subsea, industrial, downhole drilling, nuclear power, and process control applications.